airr-community/ogrdbstats/README.md

 #### Creating reports programmatically

-`generate_ogrdb_report()` takes equivalent arguments to ogrdbstats.R and generates the genotype file and plots. `chain type` should 'H' for those chains that contain a D-gene (IGH, TRB, TRD) and 'L' for others.
+`generate_ogrdb_report()` takes equivalent arguments to ogrdbstats.R and generates the genotype file and plots. `chain type` should be 'H' for those chains that contain a D-gene (IGH, TRB, TRD) and 'L' for others.

 #### Customising and Extending the Reports